File a Police Employee Complaint

 File a Complaint About a Police Employee

-Most contacts between citizens and McKinney police officers are positive and professional, but complaints do arise from time to time.
+Most interactions between citizens and McKinney police officers are positive and professional, but complaints do arise from time to time.
 Confusion, different perceptions or timeliness of information can result in different accounts of the same incident.
 These differences need to be addressed quickly.
-You are entitled to efficient, fair and impartial service, and the McKinney Police Department takes your concerns seriously.
+You are entitled to efficient, fair and impartial service and the McKinney Police Department takes your concerns seriously.
 We investigate all misconduct allegations and quickly respond to inquiries about employee actions or department policy.

 Texas Government Code requires that all complaints against police officers be in writing and signed by the person making the complaint.
 Making a false complaint is a violation of the Texas Penal Code, and can result in a fine and time in jail.

 Since the relationship between the community and our officers is based on confidence and trust, our effectiveness is greatest when we and the community work together to reach this goal.
 We appreciate hearing from you.
 Your input makes a difference.

 File a complaint by email, by U.S. Mail or submit in person at: